+- (a) Prescribed forms;

+- (b) Electronic copy of voters' list;

+- (c) Unmarked ballots;

-- a) Prescribed forms; - b) Electronic copy of voters' list; - c) Brown ballot box containing unmarked ballots; - d) White ballot transfer container to hold marked ballots - e) Pens, magnifying sheets, pads of paper, and other supplies to facilitate the ballot-marking process.
+- (d) White ballot transfer container to hold marked ballots

+- (e) Pens, magnifying sheets, pads of paper, and other supplies to facilitate the ballot-marking process.

-On Election Day, the Deputy Returning Officer and Ballot Officer will go bed-tobed, as required, to serve all eligible electors in the institution (long-term care home) or retirement home.
+On Election Day, the Deputy Returning Officer and Designated Election Official will attend beds or rooms, as required, to serve all eligible electors in the institution (long-term care home) or retirement home.